JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

    }
 }
 ```
+-**Static Methods**
--**Static Methods**: A static method belongs to the class and **can be called without creating an object**.
+	- A static method belongs to the class and **can be called without creating an object**.
-		    Cannot access non-static members of the class.
+	- Cannot access non-static members of the class.
-		    Often used for utility methods that don't depend on instance state (e.g. Math.pow()).
+	- Often used for utility methods that don't depend on instance state (e.g. Math.pow()).
 ```java
 class Utils {
     static int square(int x) {